screamyao/zsh-customization/README.md

 Download the `.zshrc` file from this repo and overwrite the file in home directory (`~` or `/home/$USER`)

-GNOME Terminal -> Preferences -> Profiles -> Text -> Initial Terminal Size 125 x 45
+GNOME Terminal -> Preferences -> Profiles -> Text -> Initial Terminal Size: 125 x 45

+GNOME Terminal -> Preferences -> Profiles -> Colors -> Built-in schemes: Tango dark / Tango (for both `Text and Background Color` and `Palette` sections)

 Restart Zsh